 Napoleon Series Format and Style Guide

 The Napoleon Series has grown into the biggest Napoleonic site on the internet.
 It has over 100,000 items available for the public to access for free.
 The Napoleon Series is maintained by a team of international scholars who volunteer their time for free.
-In addition to the 10,000 pstings on our History Forum, we average about 1,000 new items added to our site every year.
 Each of these new items is edited and formatted prior to being placed on the Series.
 This involves hundreds of hours of work every year.

 The job of the Napoleon Series editors is to ensure that all papers that we publish meet a minimum standard of research and are placed in the correct format.
 Checking the spelling and grammar of the paper is the author’s responsibility.

 The following guidelines are to be used for all contributions to the Napoleon Series website.
 This includes articles, book reviews, commentaries and other material.
 They were developed so that all contributions published by the Napoleon Series will have a uniform look and to minimize the amount of time required to format the papers for the internet.
 Unless given prior approval by the editor, all papers must follow these guidelines.
 Those papers that do not follow these guidelines will be sent back to the author for revision.

 This guide is not intended to limit the content of anycontribution; rather it is designed to aid authors in properly formatting their articles and to reduce the amount of time spent editing the articles.